OlivierMongeot/airquality/README.md

 The plugin is not on Jeedom Marketplace at the moment, i hope, it will be soon, so for test you can use the CLI with a linux systeme for installation :

-1. Get a free API Key at [ openweathermap.org ](https://openweathermap.org/)
+1. Get a free API Key at [ openweathermap.org ](https://openweathermap.org/).
+If you ever have one in your Jeedom, you can use the same, the plugin automatically import the key.

 2. Go to 'plugins' directory of your Jeedom server, and create folder 'airquality' and give good permission to create files into:
     ```sh